razrichter/dotfiles/STARTUP_FILES.rst

 Zsh
 ---

-Zsh is a really popular shell for interactive use, and has *tons* of fancy configuration available (see `Oh-My-Zsh <https://github.com/robbyrussell/oh-my-zsh>`_ for a framework for these).
+Zsh is the default shell for macOS, a really popular shell for interactive use, and has *tons* of fancy configuration available (see `Oh-My-Zsh <https://github.com/robbyrussell/oh-my-zsh>`_ for a framework for these).
 You can also read the
 `zsh official documentation <http://zsh.sourceforge.net/>`_.